Difference Between Sap and Resin

 1. SAP (Semi-Automatic Pistol) is a type of firearm that uses recoil energy to load the next round.

-2. Resin is a sticky, organic substance secreted by plants, often used in varnishes, adhesives, and other products.
+2. Resin is a sticky, organic substance secreted by plants, used in varnishes, adhesives, and other products.

 3. SAP and Resin are unrelated, with SAP being a firearm and Resin being a plant-derived substance.